 With little support available and many issues to deal with, a growing number of 501 returnees are supporting each other to overcome deportation and advocate for change.
 Liam Rātana hears from some of them.

 Earlier in the day, we gathered outside the function centre at the Pakuranga United Rugby Club in east Auckland for a wero and pōwhiri.
-The first thing I notice when I arrive is the two large men standing in front of me sporting fresh fades, flashy jewellery, shorts, and Nike TNs.
+The first thing I notice when I arrive is the two large men standing in front of me sporting fresh cuts, flashy jewellery, shorts, and Nike TNs.
 They are also both rocking a Rolex around their ankles, AKA an electronic monitoring bracelet, indicating the police are keeping an eye on them.
-Looking around, I can’t help but chuckle as I noticed the amount of men wearing Nike TNs – they really do seem to be the shoe of choice for the “adlays” from Australia.
+Looking around, I can’t help but chuckle as I notice the amount of men wearing Nike TNs – they really do seem to be the shoe of choice for the “adlays” from Australia.

 On the way in, I’m greeted with a handshake from Phil Paikea, a founding member of the Black Power chapter in Northland, who now works for SafeMan SafeFamily, a group advocating against domestic violence.
 Inside, pleasantries are exchanged and there are some moving waiata performed by tamariki from Rangeview Intermediate.
 I find a seat at a table at the back, where I can hear the quiet hum of the beer fridges in the closed rugby club bar behind me.